selfup/dom.events/_posts/2019-04-09-read-cmd-line-pipes-in-elixir.md

 # Read cmd line pipes in elixir

-Say you want to delete all remotely merged branches with the name `feature-`.
+Say you want to delete all branches that start with `feature-`.

 You can use: [IO.read](https://hexdocs.pm/elixir/IO.html#read/2)